Infants receive the medical care that could help improve their delicate health and save their brand-new lives

 And ORION is proud to help.

-Dr. Carolyn McGregor is the higher education recipient of the 2018 Leadership Award.
+Dr. Carolyn McGregor was the higher education recipient of the 2018 Leadership Award.
 She is the two-term Canada Research Chair in Health Informatics at the University of Ontario Institute of Technology.
 She has conducted pioneering research in big data analytics, real-time stream processing, temporal data mining, patient journey modelling and cloud computing.
 She now uses this research to drive progress in critical care medicine, mental health, astronaut health and military and civilian tactical training.
 Her work allows hospitals to use predictive analytics to make smarter health-care decisions.

 At ORION, innovation comes first.
 The ORION leadership awards celebrate outstanding achievement and innovation using ORION’s digital tools and expertise.
 Whether it’s ground-breaking researchers sharing huge amounts of data or students in a classroom using technology to learn, it’s all about making Ontario — and the world — a better place.
 We honour this innovation and dedication annually with the ORION leadership awards.